2019

 Photographs - Nick Ash

-The dense compositions, psychologically charged space and bodily transformation developed here continue to underpin Lawley’s practice, positioning Legacy Landscape as a foundational departure point.
+The dense compositions, psychologically charged spaces, and states of bodily transformation introduced in Legacy Landscape continue to underpin Lawley’s practice, positioning the work as a foundational point in her ongoing exploration of embodiment, inheritance, and transformation.

 Excerpt from the exhibition text for Seepage From My Primal Fountain (2024)